Artemis III: Blue Origin's test lander can launch on another rocket if New Glenn isn't ready on time

 Illustration of a SpaceX Human Landing System (HLS) on the Moon.
 (Representative Image Source: SpaceX)

-Speaking of the latter decision based on the preliminary mission design, Parsons expressed concerns about not being able to test Starship HLS in the vacuum of space prior to attempting to land on the Moon with Artemis IV.
+Addressing the latter, Parsons talked about what his primary concerns with Starship are.
 "I will tell you a couple of things I’m most worried about from a testing perspective, things that we’re not going to get with the uncrewed demo," he said, referring to the lunar landing demonstration that SpaceX will undertake without a crew.
 "One is integrated stack control.
 You have a very large Starship vehicle, and [a] much smaller Orion.
 Also, your avionics flight software is always tricky to integrate.
 You can test on the ground, but until you’re up there commanding, those are things that you really want to check out.
 So those two things are some of the biggest bangs for the buck that we can get with this test."

 More on Starlust